ethannicholas/Frost/docs/statements.md

 [Functions](functions.html) may not be called as statements: the only reason to call a method as a statement is for the side effects it may have, and functions do not have side effects.

-A method call `<object>` may be the special keyword `super`.
+A method call `<object>` may be the keyword `super`.
 This is equivalent to `self`, except that the superclass' implementation of the method is used.
 For example,

     @override
     function convert():String {